novuhq/novu/docs/docs/channels/sms/sendchamp.md

 ![Image displaying how to access the API Key from the Accounts menu dropdown](/img/providers/sms/sendchamp/accounts-menu-api-key.png)

-- On the API Keys page, copy the Create `Public access key`.
+- On the API Keys page, copy the `Public access key`.

 ![Image displaying the access the API Key on the API Keys page](/img/providers/sms/sendchamp/api-key.png)